WintonCentre/kcp/README.md

 Not sure whether it is going to be possible to develop all organ tools from one repo, but it seems sensible to start that way to avoid duplication.

-If jacking in from VS-code, select shadow-cljs and the :app build.
+If jacking in from VS-code, select shadow-cljs (or lein-shadow if that is offered instead) and the :app build.

 Browse to the `:dev-http` port as specified by `shadow-cljs.edn`.
 This server does not need hashtag routing.

 ## Tests
-To come.
-See re-frame instructions below.
+Run `lein karma` for cljs unit tests
+Run `lein check` for xlsx configuration tests

 # Original Re-frame template README below
 ## Getting Started